PrenilS/AI-Nanodegree/notes/Main notes.md

 Any hill-climb which can't go downwards will always be incomplete (get stuck at a local max).
 Random walk is complete but extremely inefficient.

 Algorithm picks a random move.
 If the move improves the situation, it is always accepted.
 If not, the move is accepted with prob decreasing exponentially the worse the move is.
 The prob depends on the amount ΔE by which the evaluation is worsened and T (as T increases bad moves less likely to be accepted).
+But in the beginning when T is very large in the schedule, the probability of a bad move being accepted tends to 1.
+On a plateau, delts E is 0 so prob of accepting a worse state is 1 no matter how small T becomes.

 When T is decreased slowly enough with a schedule (mapping from time to temperature) , it always finds a global optimum with probability approaching 1.